-The NWT Electronics Recycling Program launches February 1, 2016.
-All approved electronics, such as laptops, desktop computers and printers, will be accepted for recycling on this date.
+The NWT Electronics Recycling Program launched February 1, 2016.
+Electronics, such as laptops, desktop computers and printers, are now accepted for recycling.
 A fee will be charged on these new electronics purchased.
 These fees will be used to fund the program.
 A complete list of accepted items and the fees is available.

 Since 2013, more than 25 metric tonnes of electronics have been collected as part of the electronics recycling pilot project in Fort McPherson, Norman Wells and Fort Smith.

 Why do we need an electronic waste program?